Alex Traiman

 The observance of Yom Ha'atzmaut—Israeli Independence Day—began at sunset on May 4/4 Iyyar.
 Erick Stakelbeck, host of The Watchman, and JNS Jerusalem Bureau Chief Alex Traiman join Edwin to celebrate what the Jewish State has meant to the Jewish people and to all the world.
 Featuring special greetings from Jerusalem Deputy Mayor Fleur Hassan-Nahoum.

-If conflict breaks out between Iran and Israel, Teheran will order Hezbollah to attack, dragging Lebanon into a ferocious—and tragic—war with the Jewish State.
+If conflict breaks out between Iran and Israel, Tehran will order Hezbollah to attack, dragging Lebanon into a ferocious—and tragic—war with the Jewish State.
 Israel has been preparing its next Lebanon battle for years.
 A combination of rapid new and massively more destructive weapons coordinated by artificial intelligence will make this war 10 times as intense as the last encounter.
-With Hezbollah embedding thousands of missiles in civilian locations, the fight will probably exceed the "laws of war" and devastate populated areas--which Iran desires.
+With Hezbollah embedding thousands of missiles in civilian locations, the fight will probably exceed the “laws of war” and devastate populated areas—which Iran desires.
 The Lebanese people will suffer most.

 Twenty years ago this week, IBM and the Holocaust exposed with crystal clarity—backed up with a literal tower of physical documentation—that IBM knowingly organized all six phases of the Holocaust: identification, exclusion, confiscation, ghettoization, deportation, and even extermination.
 All of this was done under the micromanagement of its celebrated CEO, Thomas Watson, Sr., operating from his New York office on Madison Avenue, and later through European subsidiaries.
 IBM has never denied a word of the book.
 Now University of Miami Holocaust scholar Samuel Edelman and JNS Jerusalem bureau chief Alex Traiman join Edwin as he shares the inside story behind the global revelation.